Here are the 10 frequent blockers that lead to slow design approvals and frustration, along with ways to overcome them.

 Encourage reviewers (including clients) to be specific.
 Ask clarifying questions.
 Use online proofing tools with annotation features so feedback can be tied directly to design elements for absolute clarity.

-When multiple stakeholders provide contradictory input through scattered channels (email, chat, calls), designers are left trying to reconcile opposing views.
+Contradictory input scattered across email, chat, and calls leaves designers unable to act, directly causing project delays and wasted effort.
 This is especially tricky when dealing with multiple client contacts, often leading to paralysis or wasted effort.

 The Solution